AllanChain/zotero-arxiv-workflow/README.md

 This Zotero plugin addresses the pain when you store papers from arXiv and want to update your Zotero entry when they are published.

 > [!Warning]
-> This plugin is in alpha stage and only suport Zotero 7 beta!
+> This plugin is in alpha stage and only suports Zotero 7 beta!

 ## Why?

-- The Zotero built-in merge feature does not support merging items of different type, therefore an arXiv paper and a journal article cannot merge.
+- The Zotero built-in merging feature does not support merging items of different type, therefore an arXiv paper and a journal article cannot merge.
-- I need the journal information from the journal item, while keep the ID the same as the arXiv one.
-Because many plugins store data based on item ID and I do not want to lose them.
+- I need the journal information from the journal item, while keeping the ID the same as the arXiv one.
+Because many plugins store data based on item ID, and I do not want to lose them.

 ## Screenshots